Subscription Metrics: The 10 Numbers That Actually Run Your Business

 Payback period is a function of three things: CAC, ARPU, and gross margin.
 The fastest fix is usually ARPU — not because raising prices is easy, but because most subscription businesses undercharge.

-Also: check if annual plans could help.
+Also: check if annual subscription plans could help.
 A subscriber who pays upfront for a year effectively has a payback period of month one.
 If you're running 30% annual plan adoption, pushing that to 50% can dramatically shift your blended payback.

 7. ARPU (Average Revenue Per User)